Rohanranga/Google_Clone_App/README.md

-Here’s an updated `README.md` tailored specifically for your **Google Clone App** built using Flutter:

----

 # Google Clone App

 This repository contains the code for a **Google Clone App**, built using **Flutter**.
 The app mimics the functionality and design of Google's homepage and search results page, while integrating a custom-built search engine.
 It is fully responsive, ensuring a seamless user experience across various devices.